phaustin/climate_students_eoas/content/courseware/assignment-simple-clouds.md

 ## Question 1

 Suppose a cloud reflects a fraction $\alpha_c$ of the shortwave beam incoming from above. $\alpha_c$ is a number between 0 and 1.
-Provide a coherent argument (in words, sketches, and/or equations) for why the **shortwave** effects cloud should alway be a **cooling** on the surface.
+Provide a coherent argument (in words, sketches, and/or equations) for why the **shortwave** effects of a cloud should alway be a **cooling** on the surface.
 Is this cooling effect different if the cloud is low or high?
 Explain.

 ```{code-cell} ipython3